 - Confirmation of budget contacts

-3. Internal Budget Development – Each site's internal budget development process may look slightly different, but these tactics can pay off:
+3. Internal Budget Development – Each site’s internal budget development process may look slightly different so don’t rely on a general template, but these tactics can pay off:

-4. Negotiations – Ensure clear expectations for the process with these steps:
+4. Budget Negotiation Expectations – Work with the sponsor/CRO to set clear expectations for the budget negotiation process with these steps:

 - Include an ideal timeline for completion.